 Overwatering causes many of the same problems as poor drainage.
 Go for consistent moisture, but don’t water in excess.

 Horticultural oil sprays are effective at smothering young scale insects.
 You can remove small infestations by hand, as well.
 Ladybugs and parasitic wasps can be used as beneficial pest elimination options.
+You can plant to attract these to your garden.

 The dreaded aphid is also a potential issue.
 These irritating little pests will feed on anything with plant juices.
 I like to use neem oil sprays, but insecticidal soaps can also be effective.
 And of course, those ladybugs I mentioned above love to eat aphids!